heath-kit/pdsnd_github/README.md

 * Displays statistics on the total and average trip duration.
 * Displays demographic statistics on bikeshare users.

+Finally the program asks the user if they want to display some raw data from their filtered file.
+It loops displaying 5 rows at a time after asking the user if they want to display more.

 ### Files used
 bikeshare.py